infominer33/infominer33.github.io/_pages/about.md

 maybe it was just fashionable in the early days and it's less so now...
 I don't really care about the fashion.

-Throughout my life, any efforts I've made towards promoting myself or drawing attention trying to get my name out there, only led to frustrations.
+Throughout my life, any efforts I've made towards self-promotion or drawing attention to myself backfired and only led to frustrations.

-Like many others, I fell victim to the idea that being famous or popular is desirable.
+Like many others, I fell victim to the idea that being famous or popular is desirable, which now I see as an unhealthy tendency.

 Over it!